 The Young Masters exhibition features selected works created by Advanced Placement® Studio Art, Art History, and Music Theory students from ten Dallas-area high schools participating in the O’Donnell Foundation’s AP Arts Incentive Program.
-The 2016 Young Masters exhibition includes sixty original pieces and features two-dimensional and three-dimensional works created by AP Studio Art students, essays analyzing works in the DMA’s collection by AP Art History students, and four-minute compositions by AP Music Theory students.
+Celebrating 20 years, the 2018 Young Masters exhibition includes 64 original works and features two-dimensional and three-dimensional pieces created by AP Studio Art students, essays analyzing works in the DMA’s collection by AP Art History students, and four-minute original compositions by AP Music Theory students.

-Since its founding in 1994, more than 17,500 arts and music students have benefited from the O’Donnell Foundation’s AP incentive programs.
-Last year, graduating seniors earned over $ 34 million in scholarships.
+Since its founding in 1994, more than 20,500 arts and music students have benefited from the O’Donnell Foundation’s AP incentive programs.
+Last year, graduating seniors earned over $42 million in scholarship offers.

 Admission is FREE